Kong/terraform-provider-konnect/docs/resources/ai_gateway_mcp_server.md

 Optional:

+- `allowed_versions` (List of String) The MCP protocol revisions this server accepts.
+Leave unset to accept every revision Kong implements, which is the default.
+When set, `server/discover` advertises exactly this list and a request declaring anything else is rejected.
+Listing only per-request revisions refuses handshake clients.

+**Requires a minimum runtime version of `2.1`**.
+- `cache` (Attributes) Cache hints Kong emits on the cacheable operations it serves.
+Only clients on a protocol revision that defines them receive them.

+**Requires a minimum runtime version of `2.1`**. (see [below for nested schema](#nestedatt--conversion_listener--config--cache))
 - `logging` (Attributes) Configuration for AI Gateway logging. (see [below for nested schema](#nestedatt--conversion_listener--config--logging))
 - `max_request_body_size` (Number) Maximum size of request body to parse.
 Set to 0 for unlimited.
 Default: 8388608
 - `route` (Attributes) Route configuration for an MCP Server that terminates its own listener.
 At least one